Christian communism: Groups

-Reception and controversy
+Reception

 Both Christian communism and liberation theology stress orthopraxy in Christianity over orthodoxy.
 A narrative of the nature of contemporary social struggles is developed via materialist analysis utilizing historiographic concepts developed by Marx.
 A concrete example are the Paraguayan landless movement Sin Tierra, who engage in direct land seizures and the establishment of socialized agricultural cooperative production in asentamientos.
 The contemporary Paraguayan Sin Tierra operate in a very similar manner as that of the reformation era Diggers.
 For Camilo Torres Restrepo, the founder of a Colombian guerrilla group, the National Liberation Army, developing this orthopraxis meant celebrating the Catholic Eucharist only among those engaged in armed struggle against the army of the Colombian state while fighting alongside them.
 In Australia, the academic Roland Boer has attempted to synthesize Calvinism and Marxism.

 In a September 1962 sermon, Martin Luther King Jr., a democratic socialist and social gospel advocate, said that "no Christian can be a communist".
 He stated that "basic philosophy of Christianity is unalterably opposed to the basic philosophy of communism", citing what he saw as rampant secularism and materialism in communism as evidence that communism "leaves out God".
 He further said that "for the communist there is no divine government or no absolute moral order, there are no fixed, immutable principles."
 Nevertheless, King acknowledged that "although communism can never be accepted by a Christian, it emphasizes many essential truths that must forever challenge us as Christians."
 He added:

 The theology of Pope Francis has been described as critical of capitalism, and Pope Francis has been viewed as having some sympathy to socialist causes, with his frequent criticism of capitalism and of neoliberalism.
-In 2016, Francis said that the world economy is "[f]undamental terrorism, against all of Humanity".
+In 2016, Francis said that the capitalist world economy is "[f]undamental terrorism, against all of Humanity".
 When questioned on whether or not he is a communist, Francis responded: "As for whether or not I'm a communist: I am sure that I have not said anything more than what the Church's social doctrine teaches ... maybe the impression of being a little more 'of the left' has been given, but that would be a misinterpretation."
 In 2013, he said: "The ideology of Marxism is wrong.
 But I have met many Marxists in my life who are good people, so I don't feel offended."
 When asked about being labeled a Leninist by a blog post in The Economist in 2014, Francis said: "The communists have stolen our flag.
 The flag of the poor is Christian.
 Poverty is at the center of the Gospel."
 He added that communism came "twenty centuries later".
+In 2024, Pope Francis argued that Christians and Marxists, socialists, and communists shared a common mission and expressed support for the Marxist-Christian dialogue group Dialop.